freddybunbury1/freddybunbury1.github.io/_pages/cv.md

 ## Teaching

-* __Mentor for the Carnegie Summer Internship Program, June 2022-August 2022, Carnegie Institution for Science, Department of Plant Biology__
+* Mentor for the Carnegie Summer Internship Program, June 2022-August 2022, Carnegie Institution for Science, Department of Plant Biology

-* __Mentor for the Stanford BioBUDS Program, January 2022-March 2022, Carnegie Institution for Science, Department of Plant Biology__
+* Mentor for the Stanford BioBUDS Program, January 2022-March 2022, Stanford University

-* __Mentor for final year undergraduate research project, January 2018-April 2018, University of Cambridge, Department of Plant Sciences__
+* Mentor for final year undergraduate research project, January 2018-April 2018, University of Cambridge, Department of Plant Sciences

-* __Undergraduate Supervisor, January 2017-March 2018, University of Cambridge, UK:__
+* Undergraduate Supervisor, January 2017-March 2018, University of Cambridge

-* __Mentor for final year undergraduate research project, January 2017-April 2017, University of Cambridge, Department of Plant Sciences__
+* Mentor for final year undergraduate research project, January 2017-April 2017, University of Cambridge, Department of Plant Sciences

-* __Demonstrator for Plant Physiology and Cell Biology practicals, 2016-2018, University of Cambridge__
+* Demonstrator for Plant Physiology and Cell Biology practicals, 2016-2018, University of Cambridge

 ## Miscellaneous